uconneeb/evolution/biblio.md

 **Schmieder and Kring 2020.** [Earth's impact events through geologic time: a list of recommended ages for terrestrial impact structures and deposits.](https://doi.org/10.1089/ast.2019.2085) Astrobiology 20:91-141.

-**Schweizer and Yang 2018.** [Avian diversity and distributions and their evolution through space and time.](https://doi.org/10.1007/978-3-319-91689-7_8) In Tietze D. (ed).
+**Schweizer and Liu 2018.** [Avian diversity and distributions and their evolution through space and time.](https://doi.org/10.1007/978-3-319-91689-7_8) In Tietze D. (ed).
 Bird species.
 Fascinating Life Sciences.
 Zoological Monographs 129–145.
 Springer.

 **Smith 1993.** [Disruptive selection and the genetic basis of bill size polymorphism in the African finch Pyrenestes.](https://doi.org/10.1038/363618a0) Nature 363:618–620.